blockhackersio/msgpunk/README.md

 ---

+## The Pitch

+> Every day, millions of people fill out forms on static sites.
+Every submission is a data point sold to the highest bidder.
+Msgpunk makes that impossible.
+>
+> We don't need a privacy policy.
+We don't need a "we value your privacy" banner.
+We need cryptography - and we ship it.
+>
+> This is the form service for the post-Snowden web.
+Stateless.
+Server-blind.
+Client-side keys.
+>
+> **Your data.
+Your keys.
+Your rules.**

+---

 ## The Problem

 Static sites don't have a built-in way to accept form submissions.
 Existing solutions all require tradeoffs: